siadat/netmatch/README.md

     SYSTEM = CUST || VM

 VM and CUST must synchronize on `coin` and `choc` events.
-Using Syncnet, we can write the processes in Bash, e.g. the code for VM might look like this:
+Using Netsync, we can write the processes in Bash, e.g. the code for VM might look like this:

 ```bash
 curl "http://localhost:8000/event?actor=VM&mates=1&event=coin" # VM's 1st request